 Bright Ascension have experience engineering and project managing across the full life-cycle of software development and R&D studies.
 We are happy to help out with a single phase of your development, such as advising on requirements capture or design; the full project gives us something to really get our teeth into.
 Our broad experience means that we often have knowledge we can apply directly to a new project; our academic and research skills mean that we can learn a new domain or technology quickly and with ease.
 Where a project overlaps with work we have done previously, or one of the areas in which we carry out internal R&D, we may have off-the-shelf IP we can leverage to reduce your costs and time to project completion.

-We are used to working to strict quality standards covering the complete development process (such as ECSS-E-ST-40/ECSS-Q-ST-80) as well as coding standards (such as MISRA).
-We can work in a wide variety of languages, from assembly language and C to Java and Ruby.
+We are used to working to strict quality standards covering the complete development process (such as ECSS-E-ST-40/ECSS-Q-ST-80) as well as coding standards (such as MISRA-C).
+We can work in a wide variety of languages, from assembly language and C to Java and Python.
 Although many of our customers as us to use a waterfall-style development process (or V-model) we are increasingly employing more agile techniques, both for our internal developments and on behalf of customers.

 Our main areas of expertise include:

 - Real-time systems

 - Low-level and system software, such as drivers

 - Component-based and model-driven software engineering

 - Visualisation, including 3D